BAFT Releases Updated New York Law Master Participation Agreement

 • Jennifer Couch, PrimeRevenue, Inc.

-• Ryan Dalrymple, US Bank NA
+• Ryan Dalrymple, U.S. Bank NA

 • Matthew Giannotti, NatWest